sullrich84/AoC2023/README.md

 This repository contains my solutions to the [Advent of Code challenge 2023](https://adventofcode.com/2023).
 Please play fair and use this repository for learning purposes only.

+## Commands

+This package offers a utility 'Taskfile.yml' which will scaffold a daily solution.
+You can run `task add -- 1` to scaffold a solution for `day1`.